UsabilityEngineering/ux-journal-djacobo3/j02/README.md

 <img src="a8.jpg">

 Overall, the experience was basically seamless.
-All of my approaches flowed together as if my own **mental model** of the setup process was accurate to the **conceptual model**, or how the projector actually works.
+All of my approaches flowed together as if my own **mental model** of the setup process was accurate to the **conceptual model** that the designers intended.
+My mental model was shaped by my expectation of the projector remote control acting similar to a TV remote and the focus adjustment being similar to a digital camera lens.
+The conceptual model that the designers intended is made clear by the labeling on the control, projector device, and menu.
+Even if the instructions aren't too necessary, they do reaffirm that I'm using the device correctly as I expected.
 I’m confident that its simplicity and flexibility with other input methods will provide a comfortable and **satisfying** experience for others who are interested in a projector.